 Ars Nova Workshop’s exhibition Milford Graves: A Mind-Body Deal will shed light on a lifetime of multidisciplinary creative work from one of the icons of the free jazz movement.
-A polymath who works in music, visual arts, botany, martial arts, and science, Graves is best known as a drummer who has recorded with artists such as Albert Ayler, Sonny Sharrock, John Zorn, and Don Pullen.
-An installation at the University of Pennsylvania’s Pennovation Center will recreate Graves’ home-based artistic laboratory as a living, interactive theater—part music practice and performance space, part computer research facility, part apothecary—that the artist will occupy in a residency as he engages with the public around his ideas and decades-spanning body of work.
-The exhibition will include a collection of Graves’ hand-painted album covers and posters, idiosyncratic drum sets, sculptural work, photographs, recording ephemera, and archival recordings.
-A catalogue will offer new essays and a view into the artist’s previously unseen archive.
+A polymath who works in music, visual arts, botany, and science, Graves is best known as a drummer who has recorded with artists such as Albert Ayler, Sonny Sharrock, John Zorn, and Don Pullen.
+An installation at the Institute of Contemporary Art will explore his practice far beyond his musical work to include his many other creative interests, including herbology, martial arts, and holistic medicine, and how rhythm connects all of it.
+The exhibition will include a collection of Graves’ hand-painted album covers and posters, idiosyncratic drum sets, sculptural work, photographs, recording ephemera, archival recordings, and more.
+A catalogue will offer new essays and a view into the artist’s previously unseen archive

 Additional unrestricted funds are added to each grant for general operating support.